-etc. There are limited tolerance levels, if any, for compliance failures in high-risk areas (controls, clients, products/services or transactions). b) Medium-Low Risk environments: The control mechanisms tested/assessed are operating effectively as intended for the tests conducted in such environments, services or clients.
-90% - 94% effectiveness level from tested records could be reflective of a high level of effectiveness in Medium-Low risk environments. c) Shortcomings/failures or exceptions noted in high-risk areas could result in supervisory interventions including enforcement referrals, even if Medium to Low-risk controls are deemed effective. b) Substantial Level There are a) The institution has demonstrated risk mitigation of effectiveness moderate more than 59% of tested data but not more that shortcomings ings 89%.
-Note that this excludes high risk areas such as that need to be to be PEP clients/transactions, cross border remittances etc. addressed b) Overall, there may be significant compliance, but the timely. tested control mechanisms (as a whole) may have moderate shortcomings (are below compliance tolerance levels). ) Depending on the severity, risk exposure and nature of non-compliance, this may require FIC intervention, including periodic progress reporting, and if need be, considerations for escalation to enforcement, or such relevant measures to enhance compliance. c) Moderate Level There are a) Significant and worrying shortcomings: The institution of effectiveness major, worrying has demonstrated more than 39% but not more that and significant 59% effective risk mitigation level as per tested record shortcomings outside of high risk areas such as PEP clients, cross that need to be border remittances etc. addressed b) The control mechanisms are not operating effectively as intended in the tested environments.
+high-risk areas (controls, clients, products/services or transactions). b) Medium-Low Risk environments: The control mechanisms tested/assessed are operating effectively as intended for the tests conducted in such environments, services or clients.
+90% - 94% effectiveness level from tested records could be reflective of a high level of effectiveness in Medium-Low risk environments. c) Shortcomings/failures or exceptions noted in high-risk areas could result in supervisory interventions including enforcement referrals, even if Medium to Low-risk controls are deemed effective. b) Substantial Level There are a) The institution has demonstrated risk mitigation in of effectiveness moderate more than 59% of tested data but not more than shortcomings 89%.
+Note that this excludes high risk areas such as that need to be PEP clients/transactions, cross-border remittances etc. addressed b) Overall, there may be significant compliance, but the timely. tested control mechanisms (as a whole) may have moderate shortcomings (are below compliance tolerance levels).
+Depending on the severity, risk exposure and nature of non-compliance, this may require FIC intervention, including periodic progress reporting, and if need be, considerations for escalation to enforcement, or such relevant measures to enhance compliance. c) Moderate Level There are a) Significant and worrying shortcomings: The institution of effectiveness major, worrying has demonstrated more than 39% but not more than and significant 59% effective risk mitigation level as per tested records, shortcomings outside of high-risk areas such as PEP clients, cross that need to be border remittances etc. addressed b) The control mechanisms are not operating effectively timely to ensure as intended in the tested environments. risk mitigation.

-timely to ensure C) This requires prompt FIC intervention, including risk mitigation. enforcement considerations. d) Low Level of There are no a) The institution has demonstrated a 39% or less effectiveness controls or very effectiveness risk mitigation level on the tested negligible and records, which are outside of high risk areas. insignificant b) Inadequate or lack of controls: There are no control controls in mechanisms or such controls are insignifica mechanisms or such controls are insignificant, place.
-There is an urgent need ineffective and severely expose the financial system to ML/TF/PF risks. to timely Automatic referral for enforcement considerations implement unless convincing circumstances arise, such as the effective sector being completely new to the AML/CFT/CPF sphere (or recent amendments in laws, directives etc.) and AI/RI/NPO needs time to implement and grow or
+This requires prompt F IC intervention, including enforcement considerations. d) Low Level of There are no he institution has demo nstrated a 39% or less, effectiveness controls or very effectiveness risk mitigation level on the tested negligible and records, which are outside of high-risk areas. insignificant b) Inadequate or lack of controls: There are no control controls in mechanisms, or such controls are insignificant, place.
+There is ineffective and severely expose the financial system to an urgent need ML/TF/PF risks. to timely c) Automatic referral for enforcement considerations nforcement considerations implement unless convincing circumstances arise, such as the stances arise, such as the effective sector being completely new to the AML/CFT/CPF new to the AML/CFT/CPF controls. sphere (or recent amendments in laws, directives etc.) ents in laws, directives etc.) and AI/RI needs time to implement and grow or mature internal risk mitigation controls.